jtaw5649/codex-waybar/README.md

 ## Waybar integration

-The daemon still tails Codex and writes the latest payload atomically to `~/.cache/codex-waybar/latest.json`, but the shimmer effect is rendered inside Waybar by a dedicated GTK CFFI module.
+The daemon still tails Codex and writes the latest payload atomically to `~/.cache/codex-shimmer/latest.json`, but the shimmer effect is rendered inside Waybar by a dedicated GTK CFFI module.
 The flow is:

-1. `codex-waybar` keeps the cache fresh (one JSON object per line).
+1. `codex-shimmer` keeps the cache fresh (one JSON object per line).
 2. The `wb_codex_shimmer` plugin reads the cache, animates the label with Cairo and Pango, and exposes a `GtkDrawingArea` to Waybar.